Johnny Chan logo

 Days 2–3: Recruit and schedule

-Days 4–5: Run and record
+Days 4–5: Run sessions

-• One facilitator, one note-taker (or recording).
+• One facilitator, one note-taker or recording with consent.

-Day 6–7: Synthesize into fixes
+Days 6–7: Synthesize and ship fixes

 Let's work together